0xGeni/Geni/README.md

 1. Hardhat with Echidna
 2. Foundry
 ### Request options
-Here are the options you need to configure to run the too
+Here are the options you need to configure to run the tool.
 ## Future work
    ![Alt text](images/roadmap.png)
-l.

 ## Credits
 Many thanks to Chinmay Agrawal, the ETH Denver Community and the Quantstamp team for supporting us in developping this tool.